BenCat07/Voxalia/README.md

 (This portion is not a legal notice, only the "long version" is!)

-- The license is complete and shouldn't be relied on or considered final.
+- The license is not complete and shouldn't be relied on or considered final.
-- Anyone can do what they want with the code, excluding:
+- Anyone can do what they want with the code, excluding anything that violates the following conditions:
 	- We own this software and we can sell this software.
 You do not own the software, nor can you sell it!
-	- You can also not change the license at all, ever.
+	- You also cannot change the license at all, ever (for any sufficient portion of code as to be clearly recognizable as being part of this project).
 	- We can do what we want with this code, and the license for it.
 	- If you copy out the code or any big piece of it, you MUST include a copy of the license!
 	- There are things in here under their own licenses, both those licenses and the main license apply to those pieces if they are acquired from within here.